 EBS has a range of financial products and services including savings accounts, investments, mortgages, insurance and daily banking, and was first established in 1935.
 With branches nationwide, EBS has a corporate and social responsibility programme to provide a positive impact on communities and assists families in Ireland with savings and purchasing their first home.

-Current accounts available at EBS
+What current accounts available at EBS?

-You can have your salary or wages deposited into this account to use for your daily transactions, and have a separate savings account to put money away for a holiday, new home or a special purchase.
+You can have your salary or wages deposited into this account to use for your daily transactions, and have a separate savings account to squirrel money away for a holiday, new home or a special purchase.

-Features of an EBS current account
+What are the features of an EBS current account?